A massive quiescent galaxy in a group environment at $z=4.53$

 We assume two models of star formation history (SFH).
 One is a parametric SFH model with a linear rise of SFR followed by an exponential decrease (``delayed tau-model'', $SFR(t) \propto te^{-t/\tau}$).
 The parameter $\tau$ represents decay timescale of star formation.
 We choose this model because it is widely used and can compare with other quiescent galaxies from the literature.
 The other model is a non-parametric SFH model, which allows the SFR in each age bin to vary, thus gives more flexibility in the SFH modeling.
 There are several priors to use this non-parametric model, and we use ``log-mass prior'' and ``Dirichlet prior'' \citep{Leja_2017,Leja_2019}.
 The log-mass prior is the most flexible model, but it could lead to a non-physical SFH such as causing intense burst star formation just after the Big Bang.
 Thus, we also use the Dirichlet prior, which forces the SFH to be smoother.
 As discussed below, the estimated SFHs are similar regardless of the SFH model used.

-For all models, we apply the Markov Chain Monte Carlo (MCMC) using emcee \citep{2013PASP..125..306F} to infer the best-fitting parameters and their associated errors.
-We use the TopHat prior to the input parameters such as $\tau$, age, and $A_V$.
-To be specific, in the parametric SFH model, the parameters are allowed to vary between $0.001\,\mathrm{Gyr}<age<1.304\,\mathrm{Gyr}$, which is the age of the Universe at $z=4.53$, $0<A_V<6$, and $0\,\mathrm{Gyr}<\tau<2\,\mathrm{Gyr}$.
-For stellar mass, we use the log-uniform prior between $10^{10}\,M_\odot<M_*<10^{12}\,M_\odot$.
+For all models, we apply the Markov Chain Monte Carlo (MCMC) using \texttt{emcee} \citep{2013PASP..125..306F} to infer the best-fitting parameters and their associated errors.
+We use the log-uniform prior to the input parameters such as $\tau$, age, and stellar mass.
+To be specific, in the parametric SFH model, the parameters are allowed to vary between $0.001\,\mathrm{Gyr}<\tau<10\,\mathrm{Gyr}$, $0.13\,\mathrm{Gyr}<age<1.30\,\mathrm{Gyr}$, which is the age of the Universe at $z=4.53$, and $10^{9}\,M_\odot<M_*<10^{12}\,M_\odot$.
+For dust optical depth, we use the top-hat prior between $0<A_V<6$.
 In the non-parametric SFH model, we use the uniform prior to constrain the stellar masses of each age-bin.

 The best-fit model spectrum is shown in red in Figs. \ref{fig:spec} and \ref{fig:SED}.
 The model clearly shows the strong Balmer break in the $K$-band, which indicates that the galaxy recently experienced a starburst and is now in the post-starburst phase.
 There is relatively strong rest-frame UV continuum, implying that there are residual star formation activities in the galaxy.
 This is thus likely a young post-starburst and is likely being quenched.
 We will further discuss this point using physical properties inferred from the SED fit in the following subsection.